Official-Codaisseur-Graduate/Jobs-Board-Client/README.md

 ## Suggestions

-For suggestions and unfinished userstories you can have a look at the [Jobs Board](https://github.com/orgs/Official-Codaisseur-Graduate/projects/3) project board.
+For suggestions, unfinished userstories and issues you can have a look at the [Jobs Board](https://github.com/orgs/Official-Codaisseur-Graduate/projects/3) project board.

 ## Contributors